gorda/istio.io/content/en/blog/2018/soft-multitenancy/index.md

   apiGroup: rbac.authorization.k8s.io
 {{< /text >}}

-### Watching specific namespaces for service discovery
+### Watching specific namespaces for service discovery{#watching-specific-namespaces-for-service-discovery}

 In addition to creating RBAC rules limiting the tenant administrator's access to a specific Istio control plane, the Istio manifest must be updated to specify the application namespace